abdelrahmanHSalama/ibtesama-dashboard/README.md

 # 🦷 Ibtesama Dashboard

-**Ibtesama-Dashboard** is part of a full-stack digital ecosystem for dental clinics.
+**Ibtesama-Dashboard** is a platform for managing dental clinics.
-It enables clinic staff and doctors to manage appointments, patients, charts, labs, inventory, and finances.
+It enables clinic staff and doctors to manage appointments, patients, and their charts.

 ⚙ **Check out the backend repo by [@ZiadSharara](https://github.com/ziadsharara/ibtesama-backend)**.